timsee/ArduCor/README.md

 3. Choose the proper sample for your hardware setup from the [samples folder](samples).
 4. Build and upload to your board.

- If there is compilation issues, make sure you have the library for your hardware setup installed.
+If there are compilation issues, make sure you have the library for your hardware setup installed.
 For a Rainbowduino, you can find the library [here](http://www.seeedstudio.com/wiki/Rainbowduino_v3.0).
 For a NeoPixels, you can find the library [here](https://github.com/adafruit/Adafruit_NeoPixel).

 ## <a name="library-usage"></a>Library Usage